ocaml/dune/doc/documentation.rst

   $ dune build @doc

-An index page containing links to all the Opam packages in your project can be found in:
+An index page containing links to all the opam packages in your project can be found in:

 ::